-The Scheme applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for other receivables.
+The Scheme applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for other receivables and cash and cash equivalents.

-To measure the expected credit losses associated with other receivables, these have been grouped based on shared credit risk characteristics and the days past due.
+To measure the expected credit losses associated with other receivables and cash and cash equivalents, these have been grouped based on shared credit risk characteristics and the days past due.
 Other receivables comprise sundry accounts receivable and interest receivable and are all current and not in a past due status.
-No expected loss rate is assigned to receivables that are not past due.
-Any loss associated to these receivables is negligible and no provision is raised.
+Cash and cash equivalents consist of bank and call accounts.
+No expected loss rate is assigned to receivables that are not past due and no expected loss rate is assigned to cash and cash equivalents.
+Any loss associated to these receivables and cash and cash equivalents is negligible and no provision is raised.